pdoehle/swc-notes/sql.md

 ```

 ## Sorting and Removing Duplicates
+> * Write queries that display results in a particular order.
+> * Write queries that eliminate duplicate values from data.

 As we begin an exploration of our Antarctic data, we want to consider the following: